stytchauth/stytch-react-native-example/README.md

 **Running the Application**
 1. Email Magic Links: Make sure to log in to the associated email account on the device's browser.
 The redirect will only work on the same device.
 2. Biometrics: Once you log in for the first time, you can add Biometrics as a login option.
 You will see a "Add Biometrics Registration" button, click it and you'll be taken back to the home page where you can press "Login with Biometrics" at which point the Fingerprint prompt will appear.
-You can navigate to the `Features` tab of your navigation window then press `Touch ID` and `Matching Touch` to complete the Fingerprint authentication.
-Then you will be logged in.

-**Troubleshooting**
-1. If for some reason the local file is not registered, you can try setting the token directly in `App.tsx` during local testing.
-2. If you get build errors for your iOS app related to Flipper Configurations, you can try directly setting `flipper_config = FlipperConfiguration.disabled` in `ios/Podfile`.

 ## Documentation